Executive Director

 🙋♀️ About the Role

-Adventure Scientists is entering an exciting new chapter, and we are searching for a full-time Executive Director (based in Bozeman, Montana) to guide us forward.
+Adventure Scientists is entering an exciting new chapter, and we are searching for a full-time Executive Director to guide us forward.

-• Ensure long-term sustainability through strong fundraising and donor engagement
+• Ensure long-term sustainability through diversified revenue generation and careful fiscal management

 đź’Ľ Responsibilities